 The media has mentioned other ventures, namely Whitewing, Osprey, The Atlantic Water Trust and the Marlin Water Trust.
 What are these?

 Whitewing is a joint venture formed by Enron and a third party investor for the purpose of acquiring and owning asset-backed investments.
 The third-party investor, Osprey, is a limited liability company formed for the purpose of investing in Whitewing.
-Osprey is capitalized by approximately $2.4 billion of debt and $220 million of equity proceeds.
+Osprey is capitalized by approximately $2.4 billion of debt and $220 million of equity proceeds, in each case held by institutional investors.
 The debt is supported by the assets of Whitewing, which include a contingent obligation of Enron.

 The Atlantic Water Trust (“AWT”) is a joint venture formed by Enron and a third party investor for the purpose of acquiring and holding a 66 2/3% interest in Azurix.
 The third party investor, Marlin Water Trust (“MWT”), is a limited liability company formed for the purpose of investing in AWT.
-Marlin Water Trust is capitalized by approximately $915 million of debt and $125 million of equity proceeds from third party investment funds.
+Marlin Water Trust is capitalized by approximately $915 million of debt and $125 million of equity proceeds, in each case held by institutional investors.
 The debt is supported by the assets of Azurix and a contingent obligation of Enron.

 What events would cause the early liquidation of Whitewing, AWT/MWT?